schukinp/5_lang_frequency/README.md

 #### To run the code:

-* Put your text file in script folder
+* Put your file into root script folder
-* Run lang_frequency.py --file `file name.extension` -n `number of words you want to display`
+* Run lang_frequency.py --file 'file name.extension' -n 'number of words you want to display'

 Linux: